 The truth is, Beagles like to sleep anytime, including at night. and it is not difficult to get your and your pet’s sleep routine synchronized, so they and you can sleep through the night.
 In other words, while it’s not natural to get your dog to sleep when you do, it can be done and should be.

 Do Beagles Sleep with Their Eyes Open

-Over the course of many generations, dogs, including Beagles, have developed a habit of keeping at least one eye open while they are asleep and dreaming, as a way to prevent harm coming to them while they are at their weakest, when they are in the deepest sleep cycle.
+Over the course of many generations, dogs, including Beagles, have developed a habit of keeping at least one eye open while they are asleep and dreaming as a way to prevent harm from coming to them while they are at their weakest when they are in the deepest sleep cycle.
 This is a way to serve as a warning if anything attacks them while asleep.